Resinchem/Ultimate-Bedside-Lamp/docs/autodim.md

 **Note:** The calibration page is a sandbox.
 Use it to determine your desired values, then return to the Auto-Dim settings page to enter and save them.

+>🔍 **The Brightness Balancing Act**<br>Finding the perfect auto-dimming levels is a bit of an art form.
+You want it bright enough to read during a sunny afternoon, but not so bright that it feels like the sun has decided to move into your bedroom at 3:00 AM.
+If you find your lamp is constantly flickering between brightness levels, you’ve likely set your thresholds too close together—give the sensor a little breathing room!
+{: .note }

 ---

 ### Maintenance Actions